 Trans fatty acids (trans fats) have gained quite a reputation.
-Do they deserve their bad rap?
-The answer is yes.
+But they deserve the bad rap.
 Identifying foods high in trans fats and reducing or even eliminating those foods from your diet is an important way to keep your heart healthy.
-In fact, it takes such a small amount of these so-called trans fats to negatively impact cardiovascular health that the American Heart Association recommends trans fats make up less than 1% of total calorie intake.
+In fact, it takes such a small amount of these so-called trans fats to negatively impact cardiovascular health that the American Heart Association recommends cutting back on foods that contain trans fats.

 The term “trans fat” refers to vegetable oils (made up of mostly unsaturated fats) that have had hydrogen added to them.
 This process is known as hydrogenation or partial hydrogenation.